They don’t have ID and say they’ll give you cash to buy stuff for them. What do you do?

-Find out more about smoking and the law, and what alcohol does to your body.
+- Find out more about smoking and the law.

-Plus find out more over at Not A Favour about the impacts of buying alcohol and cigarettes for people who are underage.
+- Check out more info on Not A Favour about the impacts of buying alcohol and cigarettes for people who are underage.